paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-008-national-telecommunications-and-information-administration.md

 Term of the President’s National Security Telecommunications Advisory Committee extended until Sept.
 30, 2011, by Ex.
 Ord.
 No. 13511, Sept.
 29, 2009, 74 F.R.
 50909, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

 Term of the President’s National Security Telecommunications Advisory Committee extended until Sept.
 30, 2013, by Ex.
 Ord.
 No. 13585, Sept.
 30, 2011, 76 F.R.
-62281, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+62281, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

+Term of the President’s National Security Telecommunications Advisory Committee extended until Sept.
+30, 2015, by Ex.
+Ord.
+No. 13652, Sept.
+30, 2013, 78 F.R.
+61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

 <a id="section-902"></a>